University of Nebraska-Kearney Calvin T. Ryan Library Renovation

 Architecture, engineering, interiors, and FFE

 The Calvin T. Ryan Library has served as the heart of student learning at the University of Nebraska at Kearney since 1963.
 Despite a modest addition in 1983 and limited upgrades since, the facility has not undergone a comprehensive modernization in nearly 40 years.
-To strengthen the campus experience, UNK seeks to transform the library into a vibrant and inspiring hub for students, faculty, and staff.
+To strengthen the campus experience, UNK sought to transform the library into a vibrant and inspiring hub for students, faculty, and staff.
 Our design revitalizes the facility with targeted enhancements to core student areas that support collaboration, engagement, and wellness.

 By prioritizing high-impact spaces, the design introduces dynamic learning zones, enhanced access to technology, and flexible environments that align with contemporary academic needs.
 The team engaged stakeholders across the University to ensure the reimagined space reflects shared aspirations while replacing outdated infrastructure.
 As part of a larger campus approach to address deferred maintenance backlog, the modernization respects the library’s legacy while infusing it with fresh energy, ultimately strengthening its role as a central resource that supports the university’s mission of academic excellence.